franicon/franicon/README.md

 ## I'm a Frontend Developer, who love to code!

-- 📚 I’m currently learning React,Vue, Javascript, PHP,Laravel and SQL.
+- 📚 I’m currently learning,Vue, Javascript, PHP,Laravel and SQL.
 - 👯 I’m open to work and available to collaborate with other developers.
 - 🥅 2022 Goals: Master Full-Stack Dev and Contribute to Open Source projects.
 - ⚡ Fun fact: I love playing Video games.